PooriaT/spring_assessment/README.md

 * * * * * php /<Project_Directory>/artisan schedule:run >> /dev/null 2>&1
 ```

-Now, we can start the development server with below command:
+Now, we can start the development server with the below command:

 ```bash
 php artisan serve